Lottery Aware Sparsity Hunting: Enabling Federated Learning on Resource-Limited Edge: FLASH: Methodology

-However, in FL settings, the masks often show poor convergence (\secref{sec:revisit_centralized}, Obs.
+Using \texttt{Stage 1}, clients can start training with a sensitivity-driven initialized mask.
+However, this does not guarantee the mask convergence which we have shown (\secref{sec:revisit_centralized}, Obs.
 2).
-To address this, in \texttt{stage 2}, we present the idea of sparse FL with mask learnability either disabled or enabled ($L$9).
-The disabled scenario ($m_{freez} = 1$) essentially translates to sparse learning with pre-defined layer masks at initialization, allowing all the clients to have a forcefully convergent mask ($\texttt{sm}^t$ = 0 for all $t$).
+Therefore, we propose the following two approaches that can significantly improve mask convergence.

+\textbf{Approach 1: SPDST.} In this approach, to achieve a convergent mask and low \texttt{sm} values, the server pre-defines layer masks at initialization (set $freez=1$ at $L$\ref{13th:line:algo} in Algorithm~\ref{algo:sparse_fl}).
+This way, all the clients agree on the mask and only train the non-zero weights.
+This guarantees no mask divergence issue ($\texttt{sm}^{(i,j)}$ = 0 for all $i, j$).
 Moreover, as FLASH disentangles the sensitivity evaluation stage from the training, the pre-defined mask in this scenario benefits from the notion of layer sensitivity.
-We thus aptly name this scenario \textit{sensitivity-driven pre-defined sparse training} (SPDST).
-Interestingly, earlier research \cite{bibikar2021federated} hinted at poor model performance with pre-defined masks, contrasting ours where we see significantly improved model performance, implying the importance of \texttt{stage 1} (as will be elaborated in \secref{sec:experiments}).
+We thus aptly name this approach as \textit{sensitivity-driven pre-defined sparse training} (SPDST).
+Interestingly, earlier research \citep{bibikar2021federated} hinted at poor model performance with pre-defined masks, contrasting ours where we see significantly improved model performance, implying the importance of \texttt{stage 1} (as will be elaborated in \secref{sec:experiments}).